-Existing bridges having deck width less than 13.5m but in good condition, are proposed for widening to 13.5m deck width and those having the width more than 13.5m and in good condition are proposed to be retained with repair & rehabilitation measures to the existing bridge.
+Existing bridges having deck width less than 12.5m but in good condition, are proposed to be retained with repair & rehabilitation measures to the existing bridge if required.

 Since the structures are proposed for 4 lanes with shoulder, minimum total width of 2x11m is proposed for slab culverts & pipe culverts depending upon road cross-section.
 However, the existing railing which are damaged or broken, will be replaced with RCC crash barrier by chipping the edge of deck and exposing the reinforcement and then casting the RCC crash barrier in case of slab culverts.